 But is watermelon actually healthy for a guinea pig?
 And what about watermelon rind?

-In this article, we’ll explore the possible health perks and risks of feeding your guinea pig watermelon, how and when to serve him this tasty fruit, and if he can eat the rind as well.
+In this article, we’ll explore the possible health perks and risks of feeding your guinea pig watermelon, how and when to serve them this tasty fruit, and if they can also eat the rind.

 Can Guinea Pigs Eat Watermelon?

-While a guinea pig’s diet should mainly consist of hay, grass, fresh veggies, and guinea pig pellets, the occasional fruity treat will not harm him.
+While a guinea pig’s diet should mainly consist of hay, fresh veggies, and guinea pig pellets, the occasional fruity treat will not harm them (provided that the fruit is safe for consumption).
 This includes watermelon.

 Is Watermelon Good for Guinea Pigs?